When a QuickBooks user has both checks and ACH payments to process, there are a few ways to identify the two groups to be paid.

-If you are using 2018 ACH Universal software, turn on the QuickBooks ‘Write Back’ feature (by clicking on the QuickBooks Integration icon > Settings tab > then ACH Settings.
+If you are using a current version of ACH Universal, turn on the QuickBooks ‘Write Back’ feature (by clicking on the QuickBooks Integration icon > Settings tab > ACH Settings.
 At the bottom of the page, check the box and be sure to click on the blue link for ‘Write back options’.
 This will allow you to set the ACH sequence numbers that appear in the QuickBooks bank register.

-Then, when you are ready to print checks, the ACH payments will not appear in the list to print.
+Then, as a second pass, when you are ready to pay bills and print checks in Bill Pay, the ACH payments will not appear in the list of bills to pay.

 The resulting sequence in the bank register will reflect the ACH numbers and the check numbers.

-NOTE: Payroll checks cannot be marked with ‘Write Back’ (QuickBooks locks these down)
+NOTE: Payroll checks cannot be marked with a ‘Write Back’ number (QuickBooks locks these down).